 |Dofflemeyer Point, WA|

-Description: From the southern end of Puget Sound, Budd Inlet leads still further south to Olympia, the state capital of Washington.
+Description: From the southern end of Puget Sound, Budd Inlet leads still further south to Olympia, the capital of Washington.

-The first keeper of the light was Leonard Sperring, who cared for the light until 1912.
+The first recorded keeper of the light was Leonard Sperring, who cared for the light until 1912.
 Edward Robinson, who lived next to the tower, took charge of the light next and served as caretaker until 1942, when Robert Robinson, his son and next-door neighbor, took over the responsibilities.

 Mrs. Campbell served as guardian of the tower until the fog signal was automated in 1987.
 Today, Coast Guard personnel aboard a buoy tender maintain the signal.